stanhoe.org is a project of the local history group Stanhoe Archive.

 General site information

 - Apart from the photo gallery, the site design is not friendly to smartphones and small tablets.
 A responsive layout for the whole site is not likely, but in the next few months we hope to have the CSS in place to provide a better experience on small screens.
-At the same time we will probably get an SSL certificate.

 Experience with digital image galleries▼ Click here for more information